-- Wild Life Sydney Zoo: This is one of our favourite indoor activities at the moment.
-We love seeing the new crocodile (talk and feeding at 11am) and enjoying storytime at 11:30am.
+- Wild Life Sydney Zoo: This was a favourite indoor activity for my preschoolers.
 We recommend getting the Merlin Annual Pass to make visiting great value for money.

 - Sydney Aquarium: Sea Life Sydney Aquarium takes you on a wonderful underwater journey.
 Along the way you’ll encounter beautiful dugongs, huge sharks, massive sawfish, mysterious stingrays, jellyfish, penguins, seahorses, thousands of tropical fish and much, much more.
 Again the Merlin Annual Pass makes it a lot cheaper to visit.